Greek bank rescue fund's cushion reverts to lenders if no deal

-* ACQUIRED ANOTHER TWO UNSECURED NPL PORTFOLIOS IN ITALY Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-ATHENS Feb 17 Greece's radical new government, under pressure from euro zone partners to stick with an international bailout, could see billions of euros sitting in its bank rescue fund return to its lenders if a deal fails to materialise by end-February.
+ATHENS Greece's radical new government, under pressure from euro zone partners to stick with an international bailout, could see billions of euros sitting in its bank rescue fund return to its lenders if a deal fails to materialize by end-February.

 The Hellenic Financial Stability Fund (HFSF), seeded with 50 billion euros ($57.12 billion) to recapitalise the country's banks, has a remaining cushion of about 11 billion euros in European Financial Stability Facility (EFSF) bonds that Athens will forfeit if the current impasse is not resolved.